-People interested in HVAC quickly discover why these careers are increasingly popular.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.
+It's easy to see why these careers are increasingly popular.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 - Air conditioners